oanguenot/webrtc-experiments/documentation/Speaking webrtc.md

 The bad consequence is that each developer has that same problem to solve.
 You need a server!
 On development, this can be done very easily by developing a **Node.JS** application that will relay information coming from one peer to the other.
 But on production, you will need a server (additional one ?) you can rely on.
 If you already have a server and already have chat sessions, plugging that signaling part to the existant one should be quick easy.

-_Recommmendation_: Reuse your existing server only if it makes sense (if you already exchange information between users in live).
+> Reuse your existing server only if it makes sense (if you already exchange information between users in live).
 If not, it is better to add a new module (micro-service) that will deal with the signaling part.
 In both cases, take the time to define your protocol or to base your solution on an existing one.
 Later, it will let you add more features easily.

 ## HTTPS or die